tydeno/Ploto/README.md

 PlotoSpawner identifies your drives for temping and storing plots by a common denominator you specify.

 IMPORTANT: Ploto Assumes you Plot in the root of your Drives and that the Drives are dedicated to plotting.
 So make sure you do that aswell.
-It wont work when the drives contains other data.
+It may work when the drives contains other data but, but Ploto was designed for empty, plot-only drives.
+EDIT: I noticed I have a folder in my Q:\ drive with some data.
+So it seems to work.

 For reference heres my setup:
 * CPU: i9-9900k